-When you think of the “core,” I want you to think your trunk.
-Take off your arms, legs and head and technically this is your core.
+When you think of the “core,” I want you to think of your trunk.
+Take off your arms, legs, and head, and technically this is your core.
 You will see in the photo above that there is more than what I even talked about.

-Recently, I have dealt with back injury and I have always gone with sit ups, toes to bar, or knees to elbows, but since the back injury was a little bit more aggressive, I realize I need to do alternative movements for now.
-After working with Dr. JOHHNNNNYYY from Stratton Sport & Spine, I realized my new way of doing core work was crucial for not only more anterior but also my posterior chain!
+Recently, I have dealt with a back injury, and I have always gone with sit-ups, toes to bar, or knees to elbows, but since the back injury was a little bit more aggressive, I realize I need to do alternative movements for now.
+After working with Dr. JOHHNNNNYYY from Stratton Sport & Spine, I realized my new way of doing core work was crucial for my anterior and my posterior chain!

-Today, I want to share with you my NEW found “Rulon Rules to Core Work:”
+Today, I want to share with you my:

 2. Let’s talk about the posterior part of our “core” and what exercises should be done: